EARL KATHAN, GUNSMITH

 If you have any questions about product, availability or ordering please contact:

-You MUST be over 18 to purchase a musket or pistol.
+You MUST be 18 years of age or older to purchase a musket or pistol.
 Please know your state and local laws pertaining to pre-1899 antique reproduction weapons.

 Member of the National Muzzleloading Rifle Association